harrisonlabollita/ris-2-bib/README.md

 The name of the output file can be controlled with ``-out`` flag.
 Note that this only works on single file conversions.

 ## Contributing
-PRs and Issues are welcome!
-If you found this tool useful, please leave a star.
+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or a pull request in this repository.